PanosK92/SpartanEngine/README.md

 Directus3D is a game engine that aims to be powerful yet simple.
 This is achieved by prioriziting a coherent and modern design and a minimalistic approach when it comes to adding new features.
 The editor is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.

 The engine has been under development for about a year and a half, it isn't production ready yet, meaning you can certainly make playble scenes within the editor but don't expect to export a game to PS4.
-On the plus side, it will get there faster than you might expect.
+On the plus side, it will get there, this is an on going project.

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Directus3D/Assets/screenshot.jpg)